tensorflow/mlir-hlo/stablehlo/docs/vhlo.md

 The VHLO (Versioned StableHLO) Dialect is used for serialization and stability.
-It provides a snapshot of the StableHLO dialect at a given point in time by versioning individual program elements
+It provides a snapshot of the StableHLO dialect at a given point in time by versioning individual program elements.

-VHLO is an **add-only dialect** with **versioned ops, types and attributes**, which means that once an feature is added to the dialect, it cannot be modified in any way that impact the semantics.
+VHLO is an **add-only dialect** with **versioned ops, types, and attributes**, which means that once a feature is added to the dialect, it cannot be modified in any way that impact the semantics.

-Any changes to an op, type or attribute require a new version to be added to the dialect.
+Any changes to an op, type, or attribute require a new version to be added to the dialect.
 For example, if a hypothetical `my_op` was added to StableHLO in 0.9.0, but was changed in 0.11.0, we would have the following in VHLO: